 - outdoor workers, such as builders or farmers

 - older people who have had a lifetime of frequent sun exposure

 - immunosuppressed individuals (people with reduced immune systems) due to medical treatment or due to diseases which affect the immune system

 - patients who have had an organ transplant and treatment required to suppress their immune system to prevent organ rejection

 - people with skin conditions such as albinism and xeroderma pigmentosum.

 Treatment for squamous cell carcinoma

 Surgery is usually the recommended treatment.
-This involves removing the lesion with a margin of normal skin around it, usually using local anesthetic.
+This involves removing the lesion with a margin of normal skin around it, usually using local anaesthetic.
 The skin is then closed with some stitches or sometimes a skin graft is needed.